 Once a patient presents with a main complaint of toothache, the making of a definitive diagnosis is of even greater importance.
 The diagnosis of toothache in its many forms dictates the treatment.
 Very often toothache requires root canal treatment, but not always.
 To treat every tooth that presents itself with symptoms, by means of a root canal treatment, is gross over-treatment.
 To do a root canal treatment unnecessarily on any tooth is indefensible.
 The nature, cost, sequelae and possible complications of root canal treatment is such that the caring clinician will do everything in his or her power to avoid it.
 For this reason he or she should know when there is a chance that the toothache will resolve either spontaneously or with the aid of conservative treatment.

 On the other hand toothache can be so excruciating that the practitioner must know when to intervene.
 He or she should know when a pulp has crossed over into a terminal or irreversible state.
+In other words when a patient presents with a main complaint of toothache (or sensitivity) the conscientious clinician must be able to make a diagnosis of

 1. Reversible pulpitis